Keeping up with immunizations as an adult

 Other adults with risk factors including certain medical conditions or lifestyles should also consult their doctors about receiving vaccinations to prevent several types of meningococcal meningitis and Hepatitis A.

 For each immunization, there are special cases in which people with certain conditions should or should not receive it.
+Some immunocompromised individuals or those with severe allergies may consider skipping certain vaccines.
 For information on each immunization and when to be vaccinated, consult CDC’s website.

 Anything we can do to prevent disease or complications that can be life-changing or fatal is worth doing.

 Overall, it’s important to keep up with your vaccinations and ask your primary care provider any questions you may have.
 Anything we can do to prevent disease or complications that can be life-changing or fatal is worth doing.
 It’s important to make an appointment with your primary care physician to have a conversation to understand the benefits and risks of immunizations for you individually.